 This special reception, held one month out from the Gala, is intended to welcome and showcase the Honourees of the Distinction Awards program.
 The event is by “invitation only” and each Honouree project receives up to 10 invitations.

-What is the difference between the Honouree Reception and the Distinction Awards Gala?
+What is the difference between the Honouree Reception and the Distinction Awards Ceremony and Gala?

 The Honouree Reception is a reception to welcome and recognize the Honourees and their project teams.
 The Distinction Awards Gala is the final celebration, where up to 16 medalists are announced from the group of Honourees.

-The format of the Gala consists of a Welcoming Cocktail reception followed by a seated Awards Ceremony, and finishes with an Awards Reception with plentiful food stations, networking and non-reserved seating.
+The evening consists of a Welcoming Cocktail reception followed by a seated Awards Ceremony, and finishes with an Awards Reception with plentiful food stations, networking and non-reserved seating.